Church of San Martín de Tours (Old Town Belchite, Zaragoza)

 are a cultural property of a historical place indexed in the Spanish heritage register of Bienes de Interés Cultural under the reference RI-54-0000176.
 It was built in 1560.
 The ruins remain a national monument and memorial to the Battle of Belchite.
 In the battle the church was destroyed.
 Franco ordered that the ruins be left untouched as a "living" monument of war.

+The ruins were featured in Season 3, Episode 5 of television series "The Walking Dead: Daryl Dixon" on October 5, 2025.